Safe Online Course!

 You can use your CHC50113 Diploma of Early Childhood Education and Care as an entry path into a Bachelor of Early Childhood Education.

-Once enrolled in this course you may also consider additional training to complement your child care skills:
+Once enrolled in this course you may also consider additional training to compliment your child care skills:

 The CHC50113 Diploma of Early Childhood Education and Care is made up of 23 core units, and 5 electives.
-Our Diploma of Early Childhood Education and Care includes a set of electives we have chosen to ensure they meet the needs of a wide range of child care professionals.
+It includes a set of electives we have chosen to ensure they meet the needs of a wide range of child care professionals.